ABOUT

 “We think we have so much to teach others.
 But others, including our children, come into our lives with so much to teach us!” ~ Sushmita

-Sushmita Mazumdar works across stories, book arts, and mixed media, to explore her memories of home, heritage, and migration from India.
+Sushmita’s art practice moves across stories, book arts, and mixed media, to explore memories of home, heritage, and her migration from India.
 She mixes into her work present-day places which inspire; and the community who collaborate, discuss, and respond to inform her creations.
+She also keeps an eye out for what is lost, what evolves, what explodes out, and who is affected by all this.

 After a 15-year career in the advertising industry, Sushmita taught herself to be a writer, writing stories about her childhood to show her American children how different yet wonderful lives can be.
 A self-taught book artist, she made the stories into unique books by hand and in 2007 launched Handmade Storybooks, encouraging intergenerational story-sharing through the fun and simple bookmaking.
 In 2010 she participated in the Smithsonian Folklife Festival’s Asian Pacific American program Local Lives Global Ties.
 In 2013 she opened Studio Pause, a community space for art and stories, in Arlington, VA.
 The Studio has 2 locations, each in two of Arlington’s historic affordable housing communities, where Sushmita has been invited to bring her work.
 She partners with AHC’s Gates of Ballston apartment community in Buckingham, and partners with JairLynch and Barcroft Apartments in the Columbia Pike neighborhood.